---

 });

-Add a sentry.server.config.ts file to the root of your project and add the following initialization code to it:
+Add a `sentry.server.config.ts` file to the root of your project and initialize Sentry in it.

 import * as Sentry from "@sentry/nuxt";